marcitt/DVS-Project/README.md

 ---

-The aims are to create the processing pipeline and then demonstrate the usage in a particular accessibility context e.g. my initial plan was to demonstrate how this could be used for head-tracking to enable
+The aims are to create the processing pipeline and then demonstrate the usage in a particular accessibility context - in this case I choose to focus on eye-tracking.

 ## Setup Instructions